cytoscape/cytoscape.js/documentation/md/core/init.md

 Because the `ready` event may occur before you can bind to the core, you can use this shortcut to spread your code among several JavaScript files without having to call a bunch of global functions in `options.ready`.

+**NB: You should never call layouts, load elements into the graph, etc on ready.
+The graph is still performing the initial load at that point, so you can't modify things like that.
+You should use the initialisation options to properly set the elements and layout you want to use.**

 ```js
 // in foo.js
 $(function(){ // on jquery ready